turingschool/lesson_plans/ruby_03-professional_rails_applications/jquery_dom_traversal_and_manipulation.md

 * Talk about `this` in an event handler.
 * Bind a `console.log` to a checkbox.
-* inline handlers vs named functions
+* Inline handlers vs named functions

 Let's take a look at [this simple form](http://jsbin.com/basolo/).
 Right now, it doesn't work.
 Let's wire it up together.